MechWolf/MechWolf/docs/guide/new_components.md

             yield

-Saving it as `philosophersstone.py`, we can then use `~mechwolf.validate_component` to test if instances of the class are
+Saving it as `philosophersstone.py`, we can then use `validate_component` to test if instances of the class are
 valid:

     >>> import mechwolf as mw